Rungano Nyoni: Z1 (2013)

-Listen/Nordic Factory (2014)
+Listen (2014)

 A Muslim woman wearing a burka goes into a police station, and begs the police to help her take action against her abusive husband.
 As she cannot speak the native language communication begins to break down between the two sides.
 A translator is brought, but she filters the experience through her own background and sides with the husband.

 This film was produced by Nordic Factory, which specializes in stimulating cultural meetings between young filmmakers by giving them an international platform to work and collaborate with others on their early feature projects.
-Through the Nordic Factory Nyoni and Hamy Ramzen collaborated to create Listen, which was re-released and showcased through Nordic Factories archival collection.
+Through the Nordic Factory, Nyoni and Hamy Ramezan collaborated to create Listen, which was re-released and showcased through Nordic Factories archival collection.

 Actress

 Awards and nominations

 In 2018, celebrating Black History Month in the United Kingdom, Nyoni was included in a list of 100 Brilliant, Black and Welsh people.